SPAAM-community/AMDirT/docs/source/how_to/filter.md

 Before using `AMDirT filter` you will to make sure you have modern web-browser (Chrome, Firefox, Edge, Safari etc.) available on your machine.

-To open the graphical user interface, open a terminal (activating software environments if necessary) and run:
+To open the graphical user interface, open a terminal (activating software environments if necessary, see [AMDirT Installation Page](https://github.com/SPAAM-community/AMDirT/)) and run:

 ```bash
 AMDirT filter